-Your shadow is the collected mass of pain, shame, and sorrow you carry everywhere you go and it has a voice, a way of being in the world, and an energetic frequency.
+Your shadow is the collected mass of your pain, shame, and sorrow, and it has a voice, a way of being in the world, and an energetic frequency.
 There are also treasures in your shadow!
 Your sexy magic, creativity, and ability to believe in miracles are underneath all that other stuff.
 Your shadow, if left unacknowledged in your subconscious, can be projected onto others and create karmic entanglements that take generations to reconcile.
 By engaging and integrating your shadow, you embrace all parts of you and step fully into your power.

 Samhain and shadow season

 Shadow comes out in the shadows, and Samhain (or Halloween) is shadow time!
 Samhain encourages us to look at death, spirit, and transformation as symbolic and natural parts of our own evolution.
 The Veil between the dead and the living gets thinner as the nights grow longer, and our shadows progressively become unavoidable.
 Our shadow finds nourishment in darkness – in the deepest depths of our being.
 This is a powerful time to honor the darkness and further integrate it with the light.
 Ask yourself: What part of yourself scares you the most?
 What part of yourself needs to die, in order for something else to grow in its place?